Fine Art Painting

 Neoclassicism and Romanticism (Flourished c.1789-1830)

-In contradistinction to the gravitas and universal values promoted by Neo-Classicism, Romantic painters sought to return to nature - exemplified by their espousal of spontaneous plein-air painting (eg. at the Barbizon, Pont-Aven artist colonies), and placed their trust in the senses and emotions rather than reason and intellect.
+In contrast to the gravitas and universal values promoted by Neo-Classicism, Romantic painters sought to return to nature - exemplified by their espousal of spontaneous plein-air painting (eg. at the Barbizon, Pont-Aven, and Norwich schools of painting), and placed their trust in the senses and emotions rather than reason and intellect.
 Romantic artists tended to express an emotional personal response to life.
-Celebrated Romantics included the landscape painters John Constable (1776-1837), JMW Turner (1775-1851), Caspar David Friedrich (1774-1840) and Jean-Baptiste-Camille Corot (1796-1875); as well as the history painters and portraitists Francisco Goya (1746-1828) Henry Fuseli (1741-1825), James Barry (1741-1806), Theodore Gericault (1791-1824) and Eugene Delacroix (1798-63).
-Later Romantic painting included the Levantine townscapes, portraits and genre scenes of the Orientalists, the Hudson River school of American frontier landscapes, the mystical works of the Symbolist Movement, and the fantasy dream-like pictures of the Magic Realism school.
+Celebrated Romantics included John Constable (1776-1837), and JMW Turner (1775-1851) - important representatives of 19th century English Landscape Painting - Caspar David Friedrich (1774-1840) and Camille Corot (1796-1875); as well as the history painters and portraitists Francisco Goya (1746-1828) Henry Fuseli (1741-1825), James Barry (1741-1806), Theodore Gericault (1791-1824) and Eugene Delacroix (1798-63).
+See also English Figurative Painting (1700-1900).

 Realism